Clean Room Film Extrusion

 As part of our continual vertical integration, we are in the process of adding new extruding capabilities: co-extrusion and polypropylene meltblown filter media extrusion.

-Film extrusion is a technology commonly used to make plastic films.
+Medical film extrusion is a technology commonly used to make plastic medical grade films.
 The high-volume manufacturing process involves extruding molten polymer through a slot or die to form a film.
 Films are strategically produced by propelling copolymers into a steel die at high processing temperatures to obtain the sought-after outcome in flexibility, resilience, and transparency.
 Strength, barrier, and weight are properties that can be achieved through customization.
 This offers a great benefit to a multitude of industries including medical, ostomy, wound care, packaging, consumer products, and wearables.
 Our in-line process allows for slitting of the extruded film as well as lamination of protective film.

 - Ethylene Vinyl Acetate (EVA)